poare/lqcd/npr_momfrac/testing/info.md

 - Next up: Have to figure out the propagator stuff.
 - Job 14502: Added in group.togroup on the gauge field, see if that helps anything.
 - Job 14503: Added in extra group projection in gauge transformation \Omega(n) to see if that helps.
 - Job 15890: Propagators match with David's code.
 Running this job to compare Green's functions with David.
+- Job 16636: Running through the operator with a whole lot of momenta.
+Job 16637 is also running with momenta from 1000 to 1500